Need help finding the right funding source for your community's water project or program?

-Annually, the state Legislature provides approximately $5 million in Water Quality Restoration Grant funding for the implementation of best management practices designed to reduce pollutant loads to impaired waters from urban stormwater discharges.
+Annually, the state Legislature provides approximately $5 million in Water Quality Assistance Grant funding for the implementation of best management practices designed to reduce pollutant loads to waters not meeting water quality standards from urban stormwater discharges.

 The following Florida entities: local governments and water management districts.

 Matching funds are not required but local contributions are encouraged.

 The 319(h) Grant is a federally funded grant for projects that address nonpoint source pollution.
 Approximately $5 to $6 million is available each year depending on federal appropriations.

 The following Florida entities: state agencies, local governments and special districts, public universities and water management districts.

 Bioswales, green roofs, pervious pavement, plantings for bank stabilization, low-impact development projects, erosion control best management practices (BMPs), education related to nonpoint source pollution, agriculture demonstration projects, septic to sewer projects (laying laterals from residences and/or businesses to main sewer line, connection to line, and grinding station), and monitoring activities for project to evaluate BMP effectiveness.

 Non-federal, matching funds or in-kind contributions are required.

 Low-interest loans to design and build or upgrade drinking water systems.
 Principal forgiveness available for disadvantaged communities.